 As an emerging creative producer, Louisa has helped to establish Wollongong Theatre Company and is passionate about creating professional opportunities for performance-makers in the region.
 Louisa was also co-producer of and performer in Fifty-Five See, commissioned by Wollongong City Council for its inaugural Nocturnal Arts festival, with additional performances at the 2015 Viva La Gong festival and PACT Unwrapped.
 Louisa completed a producing internship at PACT Centre for Emerging Artists and volunteered as a project assistant to Zoe Scoglio for her work In the Round for Women of Fairfield, a collaboration between Powerhouse Youth Theatre, MCA C3West and STARTTS, connecting Fairfield’s refugee and migrant women with professional artists to create large-scale immersive installations and performances in the streets of Fairfield.

-In 2017, Louisa is working as a consultant artist with Wollongong Women’s Information Service on an Australia Council for the Arts funded community cultural development project Art of Belonging, a multi-arts based program working with diverse groups of women, girls and children across different geographic locations in the greater Wollongong area to creatively share and explore their stories, memories and experiences of place, belonging, culture and change.
-With The Adelphi Experiment, Louisa is also facilitating a community cultural development project, funded by Wollongong City Council through the Ward-Based Arts Grants program, in the suburb of Koonawarra, an intergenerational project where participants are exploring and creatively expressing the meaning of Connection in their local community.
+In 2017 and 2018, Louisa is working as a consultant artist with Wollongong Women’s Information Service on an Australia Council for the Arts funded community cultural development project Art of Belonging, a multi-arts based program working with diverse groups of women, girls and children across different geographic locations in the greater Wollongong area to creatively share and explore their stories, memories and experiences of place, belonging, culture and change.
+With The Adelphi Experiment, Louisa facilitated a community cultural development project, Koonawarra Connection, funded by Wollongong City Council through the Ward-Based Arts Grants program.
+Children in years 3-6 explored and creatively expressed the meaning of connection to people and places in their local community.